IM-APHP/mlcodage/README.md

 The purpose of this OpenCPU app is to help automating the task of code assignment to discharge summaries using machine learning.

 Functions for learning and prediction are available.
-Four models built on French surgery report to predict procudure codes are given for the example.
+Four models built on French surgery reports to predict procedure codes are given for the example.

 Use locally
 -----------